British Military & Criminal History

 Barbara Jane Harrison

 Barbara Jane Harrison was born on 24 May 1945 in Bradford, Yorkshire.
 Miss Harrison was a Stewardess with British Overseas Airways Corporation (now part of the modern British Airways company).

-On 8 April 1968, soon after take-off from Heathrow Airport in London, No. 2 engine of a BOAC Boeing 707 caught fire and fell from the aircraft, leaving a fierce fire burning at No. 2 engine position.
-About 2˝ minutes later the aircraft made an emergency landing at Heathrow Airport and the fire on the port wing intensified.
+On April 8th 1968, soon after take-off from Heathrow Airport, No. 2 engine of B.O.A.C.
+Boeing 707 G-ARWE caught fire and subsequently fell from the aircraft, leaving a fierce fire burning at No. 2 engine position.
+About two and a half minutes later the aircraft made an emergency landing at the airport and the fire on the port wing intensified.

 Miss Harrison has a memorial at Fulford Cemetery, York.

 Click here to read of Noor Inayat-Khan's posthumous award of the George Cross.

 Odette Marie CÚline Sansom

 Click here to read of Odette Sansom's award of the George Cross.
 Miss Sansom is the only direct George Cross women recipient who lived to actually receive her award.
 Her George Cross is on display in the Imperial War Museum's Victoria & George Cross Gallery.

 Click here to read of Violette Szabo's posthumous award of the George Cross.

 Empire Gallantry Medal exchanges: